ResMed is in the business of breathing.

 The first sign of a sleep disorder is snoring, even though many patients won’t identify that as a sign of something more serious.
 There are other common symptoms too.

-Adherence to therapy can be the biggest challenge for patients with sleep apnoea.
+Adherence to therapy can be the biggest challenge for patients with sleep apnea.
 Comfortable equipment, proper replacement, follow-up and education are critical to helping patients adapt to and stay on therapy.